- ANPEP manifesto for a new "SCIENCE OF EDUCATION"

 2019-2021

-The Erasmus + project: “Parenthood Awareness before Conception to Enhance Offspring Health – E-learning Addressing Lifestyle to Transform Habits”– PACE OF HEALTH started in August 2019 by a consortium of 7 partners and coordinated by the Prenatal Education Association of Romania, which was joined by 4 similar associations from Greece, Cyprus, Belgium and Latvia.
+The Erasmus + project: “Parenthood Awareness before Conception to Enhance Offspring Health – E-learning Addressing Lifestyle to Transform Habits” – PACE OF HEALTH started in August 2019 with a consortium of 7 partners and was coordinated by the Prenatal Education Association of Romania, joined by 4 similar associations from Greece, Cyprus, Belgium and Latvia.
 These 5 associations are members of OMAEP.
-The other 2 partners are the University for Foreigners of Perugia, as well as a Romanian partner – the Romtens Foundation.
+The other 2 partners are the University for Foreigners of Perugia and a Romanian partner, the Romtens Foundation.

-There are several outputs that will be produced as part of the project:
+Several outputs will be produced as part of the project:

-3. Substance use and Tobbaco – to avoid
+- Substance use and Tobacco – to avoid

-and the 8-th subject: A human rights-based approach to the 7 Topics above
+- Trauma (violence prevention), and the 8th subject: a human rights-based approach to the 7 topics above

 III.
 Interactive educational game (goose game) for teenagers and future parents